neumino/neumino.github.io/movies.md

-### 6 Underground
+### Star Wars: The Rise of Skywalker
-*Released on 2019-12-13, vote average 6.5*
+*Released on 2019-12-18, vote average 6.7*

-After faking his death, a tech billionaire recruits a team of international operatives for a bold and bloody mission to take down a brutal dictator.
+The next installment in the franchise and the conclusion of the “Star Wars“ sequel trilogy as well as the “Skywalker Saga.”

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YLE85olJjp8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/adzYW5DZoWs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>